Socialist Party of North Dakota: Establishment

 The Socialist Party of America was established at a convention held in Indianapolis, Indiana in August 1901.
 The group made its initial national headquarters in Omaha, Nebraska and maintained a physical presence in the American Midwest.
-Two leaders of the Fargo socialist club — Basset and a young lawyer named Arthur LeSeuer — decided to establish a North Dakota state organization of the new political party.
+Two leaders of the Fargo socialist club — Basset and a young lawyer named Arthur LeSueur — decided to establish a North Dakota state organization of the new political party.
 This organization was formally launched in 1902.

 After a slow initial phase, the Socialist Party of North Dakota began to show substantial growth as the second decade of the 20th century began.
-In 1911 LeSeuer was elected president of the City Commission in the town of Minot, located in the North Central part of the state.
-This victory made LeSeuer the most widely recognized face of the Socialist Party of North Dakota and helped to make the town the center of the party's activity.
+In 1911 LeSueur was elected president of the City Commission in the town of Minot, located in the North Central part of the state.
+This victory made LeSueur the most widely recognized face of the Socialist Party of North Dakota and helped to make the town the center of the party's activity.
 The North Dakota Socialist Party grew rapidly, touting 175 party locals and branches by 1912.

 The Socialist Party of North Dakota maintained its own press, publishing a weekly newspaper called The Iconoclast in Minot from 1912.
 The organization also ran a full slate of candidates, garnering about 8 percent of the vote statewide in the election of 1912, the peak year of the party's existence.